agittins/bermuda/README.md

 You can view the internal state of Bermuda by calling the `bermuda.dump_devices` service.

-Currently it munges this into three entities for each tracked device:
+Currently it munges this into three types of entities for each tracked device:

 - A `device_tracker` entity, which exposes a "home/not home" state.
 This entity can be mapped to a `person` to indicate if they are home (eg, by tracking their smart watch).